26 Privacy

 20200514 Privacy is a fundamental human right according to the Australian Government’s Office of the Australian Information Commissioner.
 Microsoft’s CEO Satya Nadella and President Brad Smith have also stated the same principle on many occasions.

 Without privacy we live in a state of fear, fear that anything we say may be overheard, or anything we do may lead to retribution or other inappropriate consequences.
 It severely constrains us, even though we do nothing wrong or illegal.
+There can always be found in something in what we have ever said or ever done, however innocent it may have been at the time, that would see us end up in jail in some jurisdiction.

-Privacy is thus essential to our freedom.
+Privacy is essential for freedom.

 Your donation will support ongoing availability and give you access to the PDF version of this book.
 Desktop Survival Guides include Data Science, GNU/Linux, and MLHub.
 Books available on Amazon include Data Mining with Rattle and Essentials of Data Science.
 Popular open source software includes rattle, wajig, and mlhub.
 Hosted by Togaware, a pioneer of free and open source software since 1984.
 Copyright © 1995-2022 Graham.Williams@togaware.com Creative Commons Attribution-ShareAlike 4.0